Exact entanglement cost of quantum states and channels under PPT-preserving operations: -entanglement measure and exact entanglement cost of quantum states

-\begin{proposition}[No convexity] The $\kappa$-entanglement measure is not generally convex. \end{proposition} \begin{proof} Due to Proposition~\ref{prop:connect-to-log-neg} and the fact that the binegativity is always positive for any two-qubit state \cite{Ishizaka2004a}, the non-convexity of $\EK$ boils down to finding a two-qubit example for which the logarithmic negativity is not convex.
-In particular, let us choose the two-qubit states $\rho_1=\Phi_2$, $\rho_2=\frac{1}{2}(\proj{00}+\proj{11})$, and their average $\rho=\frac{1}{2} (\rho_1+\rho_2)$.
-By direct calculation, we obtain
+\textbf{No convexity.} The $\kappa$-entanglement measure is not generally convex.
+Due to \eqref{eq:kappa-equal-log-neg} and the fact that the binegativity condition in \eqref{eq:bi-neg-cond} holds for every two-qubit state \cite{Ishizaka2004a}, the non-convexity of $\EK$ boils down to finding a two-qubit example for which the logarithmic negativity is not convex.
+In particular, let us choose the two-qubit states